A GLOBAL CHALLENGE FOR TEEnAGERS

 THE REGISTRATION

-This challenge is open to teenage journalists (ages 13 trough 19) from anywhere in the world.
-A teacher or youth journalism coordinator registers for the challenge on behalf of the teenage author(s), agrees to the terms and conditions of the challenge and submits entries.
+This challenge was open to teenage journalists (ages 13 trough 19) from anywhere in the world.
+A teacher or youth journalism coordinator registered for the challenge on behalf of the teenage author(s), agreed to the terms and conditions of the challenge and submitted entries.

 THE RESOURCES